bcgov/smk-cli/docs/edit-tool.md

 ### Truck Height

-`Truck Height` Allows you to specify if the default truck height in metres that the route planner API will use to calculate optimal trucking routes.
+`Truck Height` Allows you to specify if the default truck height in meters that the route planner API will use to calculate optimal trucking routes.
 Additionally, there's an option to present this toggle to the user, so they can change the default setting in the application.

 ### Truck Width

-`Truck Width` Allows you to specify if the default truck width in metres that the route planner API will use to calculate optimal trucking routes.
+`Truck Width` Allows you to specify if the default truck width in meters that the route planner API will use to calculate optimal trucking routes.
 Additionally, there's an option to present this toggle to the user, so they can change the default setting in the application.

 ### Truck Length

-`Truck Length` Allows you to specify if the default truck length in metres that the route planner API will use to calculate optimal trucking routes.
+`Truck Length` Allows you to specify if the default truck length in meters that the route planner API will use to calculate optimal trucking routes.
 Additionally, there's an option to present this toggle to the user, so they can change the default setting in the application.

 ### Truck Weight

-`Truck Weight` Allows you to specify if the default truck height in kilograms that the route planner API will use to calculate optimal trucking routes.
+`Truck Weight` Allows you to specify if the default truck weight in kilograms that the route planner API will use to calculate optimal trucking routes.
 Additionally, there's an option to present this toggle to the user, so they can change the default setting in the application.

 > __Tip:__ Though intended for large freight trucks, the truck specific options may also be useful for assisting recreational vehicles, buses and other over-sized vehicles in planning optimal routes.